-Interim Procedure Available For Legacy OPOS Services...
+Interim Procedure Available for Legacy OPOS Services...
 Shim Code Usage Updated in Release 1.11

 The .NET architecture allows for new features and functions that can be invoked using current and future Windows operating systems.
-In order to benefit from all the .NET architecture has to offer, new service objects should be written.
-However, in order to more quickly leverage existing OPOS service object source code in the .NET environment, OPOS-Japan (OPOS-J) has created a translation middle layer of software, referred to as the “Shim”.
+To benefit from all the .NET architecture has to offer, new service objects should be written.
+However, to more quickly leverage existing OPOS service object source code in the .NET environment, OPOS-Japan (OPOS-J) has created a translation middle layer of software, referred to as the “Shim”.
 The “Shim” is a module to develop (or implement) a .NET Service Object by utilizing existing OPOS based service object naming methodologies.
 It is freely available for service object providers to use when porting their existing OPOS service objects to POS for .NET.
 Some of the reasons behind the strategy in using the Shim are as follows:

 POS for .NET extends the definitions for the UnifiedPOS methods and requires modifications in the OPOS service objects to handle these extensions.
 The Shim handles these extensions and masks any changes that would otherwise be required to be made to an existing OPOS service object.